Bank Robber (film): Plot

 Billy is a bank robber, whose m.o. is to go into the bank well-dressed and carrying a dozen red roses.
 He declares he will do one last heist so he can sail off to a tropical island with his girlfriend, Selina.

 At Billy's last robbery, he shoots out all but one of the surveillance cameras.
 Billy then must hide out in the Heartbreak Hotel until he can get out of trouble.
 On the way everyone he knows wants a cut of his money, including hotel clerks and pizza delivery boys, who all recognize him.
 This is because of a televised news report with Billy's photo and name, William James Elliot a.k.a.
 Billy the Kid.

 Meanwhile, back at the bank, the police chief and bank manager use the heist as a cover for them opening the vault and passing out the money, as Billy only went for the tellers' cash.
 The manager contemplates getting a BMW, while the police chief himself speaks of buying an RV.

 Billy calls Selina, but quickly hangs up, as they hear the agents set up to monitor his phone.
 As Billy dreams of him and Selina far away in a tropical paradise, she is having sex with his friend Chris.

 Billy gets billed hundreds for changing a lightbulb in his room, for pizza he has not ordered...the bank then officially announces that close to $200 thousand is missing, ten times more than what he got.
 Contacting an escort service, Priscilla comes.
 Told it would be $200, in the morning she says that it was a per hour rate.
-Billy starts to count out the money for 12 hors, but she says she was joking and stayed because he is a nice guy.
+Billy starts to count out the money for 12 hohurs, but she says she was joking and stayed because he is a nice guy.